-The project takes an eco-feminist understanding of climate, energy and equality issues as interlinked, going beyond binary gender norms in relation to energy use to critically explore alternative narratives of sustainable everyday life.
+The project took an eco-feminist understanding of climate, energy and equality issues as interlinked, going beyond binary gender norms in relation to energy use to critically explore alternative narratives of sustainable everyday life.

-In addition to in-depths empirical studies, design prototypes are used to both visualize current norms and to imagine, materialize and suggest artefacts and new narratives that could encourage more sustainable practices.
+In addition to in-depths empirical studies, design prototypes were used to both visualize current norms and to imagine, materialize and suggest artefacts and new narratives that could encourage more sustainable practices.

-The projects benefits from a reference group with private and civil society actors, providing an opportunity to integrate project outcomes in practice.
+The projects benefited from a reference group with private and civil society actors, providing an opportunity to integrate project outcomes in practice.